kaz3439/StringStylizer/README.md

 ## Feature
 - [x] Type strict format
-- [x] Assign ranges and attributes in a linear manner
+- [x] Assigning ranges and attributes in a linear manner
 - [x] More readable than NSAttributedString

 ## Requirements